yash2815/AWS-Connect-Customer-Contact-Solution/README.md

 ## How to Use

+- **Prerequisites:**
+  - AWS Account: Access to an AWS account with permissions to create and configure AWS Connect instances.
+  - Access to AWS Services: Ensure access to AWS services such as Polly, IAM, and other necessary services used in this solution.
+  - AWS Connect Instance: Create an AWS Connect instance to configure queues, routing profiles, and contact flows.
+  - Polly Text-to-Speech Service: Enable access to the Polly Text-to-Speech service for personalized prompts.
+  - Amazon Lex Bot: Create an Amazon Lex bot with appropriate intents and slots tailored for customer interactions.

 - **Setup Instructions:**
   - Log in to your AWS Management Console and access AWS Connect.
   - Create and configure queues, routing profiles, and contact flows based on the provided configuration files.